uniot-io/uniot-docs/advanced/uniot-core/scheduler/README.md

 ### Integration

-By implementing the provided interfaces (`IExecutor` and `ISchedulerKitConnection`), any module or device can become part of the scheduling system.
+By implementing the provided interfaces (`IExecutor` and `ISchedulerConnectionKit`), any module or device can become part of the scheduling system.
 This integration fosters a consistent and efficient approach to time management within the Uniot Core.
 Emphasizing the importance of the `TaskScheduler`, it's the main time management of the whole Uniot Core, acting as the backbone of timely operations.
 Any modules or components designed to operate within the Uniot Core system's time-based framework should consider integrating with these classes to ensure optimal performance.